Planted Aquarium Expert Logo

 Man petting his Oscar fish.
 Oscar fish care ?

-Difficulty: Are Oscars Easy To Care For?
-Well…
+Are Oscars Difficult or Easy To Care For?

 They are about as easy to care for as any other South American Cichlid.
 This means they are fairly hardy but if neglected they will become sick and if uncared for they will die.